bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

   -->: 1
   Please enter image name ?
   -->: livenet1
-  Please enter clear root password of the new image: root [INFO] Entering livenet dedicated part.
+  Please enter clear root password of the new image: <password>
+  [INFO] Entering livenet dedicated part.

 Choose a standard image, and give a size.